JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_output.rst

 * :code:`LOUT_END` : force an output at the last timestep

-* :code:`LOUT_REDUCE_FLOAT_PRECISION(m)` : force writing of floating points numbers in single precision for each model m (only for files in netCDF format, not for LFI format)
+* :code:`LOUT_REDUCE_FLOAT_PRECISION(m)` : force writing of floating points numbers in single precision for each model m

-* :code:`LOUT_COMPRESS(m)` : enable lossless compression of data for each model m (only for files in netCDF format, not for LFI format).
-This can have a negative impact on performance.
+* :code:`LOUT_COMPRESS(m)` : enable lossless compression of data for each model mThis can have a negative impact on performance.
 This option loses precedence over LIO_COMPRESS of :ref:`nam_confio`.

-* :code:`LOUT_COMPRESS_LEVEL(m)` : set the compression level for each model m (only for files in netCDF format, not for LFI format).
+* :code:`LOUT_COMPRESS_LEVEL(m)` : set the compression level for each model m.
 The value must be in the 0 to 9 interval (0 for no compression, 9 for maximum compression).
 This option loses precedence over LIO_COMPRESS_LEVEL of :ref:`nam_confio` if  LIO_COMPRESS=.TRUE.

-* :code:`LOUT_COMPRESS_LOSSY(m)` : enable lossy compression of data for each model m (only for files in netCDF format, not for LFI format and only for float numbers)
+* :code:`LOUT_COMPRESS_LOSSY(m)` : enable lossy compression of data for each model m

 * :code:`COUT_COMPRESS_LOSSY_ALGO(m)` : algorithm used to reduce the number of significants digits or bits.
 Available algorithms: 'BitGroom', 'GranularBR', 'BitRound' and 'None' (case insensitive).
 Default: 'GranularBR'

 * :code:`NOUT_COMPRESS_LOSSY_NSD(m)` : number of significants digits (for 'BitGroom', 'GranularBR') or bits (for 'BitRound') to keep.
 Allowed values for 'BitGroom', 'GranularBR': 1 to 15 for floats stored with 64 bits and 1 to 7 on 32 bits.
 And for 'BitRound', 1 to 23 for 32-bit floats and 1 to 52 for 64-bit floats.
 Default value: 3

-* :code:`NOUT_VAR_REDUCE_FLOAT_PRECISION(m,192)` : force writing of floating points numbers in single precision for the selected variables (only for files in netCDF format, not for LFI format and only for float numbers).
+* :code:`NOUT_VAR_REDUCE_FLOAT_PRECISION(m,192)` : force writing of floating points numbers in single precision for the selected variables.
 If set to 0, no reduction of precision will be done.
 If set to 1 (or > 0), reduction of precision will be done.
 By default, the value for the file (LOUT_REDUCE_FLOAT_PRECISION) is taken into account.

-* :code:`NOUT_VAR_COMPRESS_LEVEL(m,192)` : set the compression level per variable (only for files in netCDF format, not for LFI format).
+* :code:`NOUT_VAR_COMPRESS_LEVEL(m,192)` : set the compression level per variable.
 The value must be in the 0 to 9 interval (0 for no compression, 9 for maximum compression).
 By default, the value for the file (LOUT_COMPRESS and LOUT_COMPRESS_LEVEL) is taken into account.

 * :code:`COUT_VAR_COMPRESS_LOSSY_ALGO(m,192)` : algorithm used to reduce the number of significants digits or bits per variable.
 Set to 'NONE' to disable lossy compression.
 By default, the value for the file (LOUT_COMPRESS_LOSSY and LOUT_COMPRESS_LOSSY_ALGO) is taken into account.